-A motorist who is a part in an accident because of the careless actions of a reckless driver may believe worst is behind them.
-They have received care for their injuries and heard that the driver got conviction of a DUI.
-The injured person might think that the driver will no longer be a danger to any other unsuspecting motorists; but unfortunately, that is not often the case.
+A motorist who is in an accident because of the careless actions of a reckless driver may believe the worst is behind them.
+They have received care for their injuries and heard that the driver got convicted of a DUI.
+The injured person might think that the driver will no longer be a danger to any other unsuspecting motorists but unfortunately, that is not often the case.

-According to statistics gathered by Mothers Against Drunk Driving (MADD), 50 to 75 percent of convicted drunk drivers continue to drive on a suspended license and about one-third of all drivers arrested for drunk driving are repeat offenders.
-The National Highway Traffic Safety Administration amended the latter statistic in March 2014, pursuant to their study showing that the number is now closer to 25 percent.
-It still means that the chances are good that a drunk driver; even after conviction for a DUI, will continue to drive.
+According to statistics gathered by Mothers Against Drunk Driving (MADD), 50–75% of convicted drunk drivers continue to drive on a suspended license and about one-third of all drivers arrested for drunk driving are repeat offenders.
+The National Highway Traffic Safety Administration amended the latter statistic in March 2014, pursuant to their study showing that the number is now closer to 25%.
+It still means that the chances are good that a drunk driver—even after conviction for a DUI—will continue to drive.

-Arizona is one of 21 states which require ignition interlock devices for all offenses, and not solely for repeat offenses.
+Arizona is one of 21 states that requires ignition interlock devices for all offenses and not solely for repeat offenses.
 Interlock devices are becoming more widely used as they have been linked to a significant decrease in recidivism for drunk driving.
 Interlock devices are small devices that are directly wired to a vehicle’s ignition system.
-Before allowing a vehicle to start; the driver must essentially pass a breathalyzer test by blowing into the interlock device.
-The device will randomly require another sample after the engine has started; and sound an alarm if a breath sample fails or is not provided.
+Before allowing a vehicle to start, the driver must essentially pass a breathalyzer test by blowing into the interlock device.
+The device will randomly require another sample after the engine has started and sound an alarm if a breath sample fails or is not provided.

-Other means available under Arizona laws to decrease recidivism in DUI cases include intensive supervised probation; electronically monitored house arrest, and the authority to impound vehicles.
-According to the Arizona Department of Public Safety; the last one alone has helped decrease repeat drunk driving incidents by approximately 38% and DUI crashes by 4%.
-Laws such as those in Arizona are making nationwide headlines; as the federal government joins the fight to decrease occurrences of repeat DUI offenders.
+Other means available under Arizona laws to decrease recidivism in DUI cases include intensive supervised probation, electronically monitored house arrest, and the authority to impound vehicles.
+According to the Arizona Department of Public Safety, the last one alone has helped decrease repeat drunk driving incidents approximately 38% and DUI crashes 4%.
+Laws such as those in Arizona are making nationwide headlines as the federal government joins the fight to decrease occurrences of repeat DUI offenders.

-In conclusion, even with the potential of facing the strict penalties pursuant to Arizona law; many drivers who have convicted of a DUI will choose to continue to drink and drive.
-If a drunk driver injures you; there are many aspects of the law that you may not know.
-Hence, by calling the professionals at the Thompson Law Firm; PLLC, you can receive the answers you need to make sure your rights are protected.
+In conclusion, even with the potential of facing the strict penalties pursuant to Arizona law, many drivers who have been convicted of a DUI will choose to continue to drink and drive.
+If a drunk driver injures you, there are many aspects of the law that you may not know.
+Hence, by calling the professionals at the Thompson Law Firm PLLC, you can receive the answers you need to make sure your rights are protected.